 2. Debt-to-Income Ratio (DTI)

 Lenders typically cap total DTI (including the existing first mortgage payment, the new second mortgage payment, and all other monthly debt) at 43–45%.
-Some portfolio lenders and credit unions will stretch to 50% with strong compensating factors (high credit, large reserves, etc.).
+Some portfolio lenders and credit unions will approve the debt to income ratio to 50% with strong compensating factors (high credit, large reserves, etc.).

 3. Combined Loan-to-Value Ratio (CLTV)